 Tiny blood vessels in the uterine lining can get disrupted as the embryo implants there.
 A very small amount of light bleeding can occur as a result.
 This is normal and harmless.

-The bleeding with be very light in color and flow — probably just a few drops of blood.
-You may initially mistake it for the start of your menstrual period, however it won’t get heavier and dark in color like a typical period.
+The bleeding that occurs with implantation will be very light in color and flow — probably just a few drops of blood.
+You may initially mistake it for the start of your menstrual period; however, it won’t get heavier and dark in color like a typical period.

 Week 4 Pregnancy: Early Signs of Pregnancy

 - Slight cramping or tenderness in the abdomen.
 Some women feel a bit of cramping, similar to menstrual cramps.

 Now is the time to take a hard look at your medicine cabinet.
-Prescription and over-the-counter drugs that are normally safe can lead to birth defects or fetal harm when taken during pregnancy.
+Even prescription and over-the-counter drugs that are normally safe can potentially lead to birth defects or fetal harm when taken during pregnancy.
 Discuss all medications with your health care provider.
 Even though your first prenatal appointment won’t be for another month or so, you can absolutely call to get advice about what medications are safe.
 Don’t take anything new, but also don’t abruptly stop taking any prescriptions that you’ve been taking without talking to your doctor about whether they’re safe to continue through pregnancy, and if not, whether you can stop them abruptly or need to make a plan for doing so.

 Again, congratulations on your pregnancy!
-Join us again in a few days to learn all about Week 5 of your pregnancy!
+Join us again soon to learn all about Week 5 of your pregnancy!

 Kopa Birth’s online childbirth classes allow you to prepare for a natural childbirth from the comfort of your own home, 24/7.
 Enroll today in our free online childbirth class to learn more about preparing for a natural hospital birth.